Eurasian siskin: Behaviour and ecology

 They are very active and restless birds.
 They are also very social, forming small cohesive flocks especially in autumn and winter.
 They are fairly trusting of humans, it being possible to observe them from a short distance.
 During the breeding season, however, they are much more timid, solitary and difficult to observe.
 For this reason there is a German legend which says that siskins guard a magic stone in their nests that makes them invisible.
-It is one of the few species which has been described as exhibiting "allofeeding"' behavior, this is where subordinates (of the same sex) regurgitate food for the dominant members of the group, which creates a strong cohesion in the flocks and implies a hierarchical structure within the group.
+It is one of the few species which has been described as exhibiting "allofeeding"' behaviour, this is where subordinates (of the same sex) regurgitate food for the dominant members of the group, which creates a strong cohesion in the flocks and implies a hierarchical structure within the group.

 Feeding

 The siskin is mainly a granivore, although it varies its diet depending on the season.
-It feeds in trees, avoiding eating on the ground.
+It primarily feeds in trees, avoiding eating on the ground.

-In autumn and winter, its diet is based on the seeds of deciduous trees such as birch and, above all, alder.
-They also visit cultivated areas and pasture, where they join with other finches in eating the seeds of various Compositae such as thistles, dandelions, Artemisia, knapweeds and other herbaceous plants, such as St. John's wort, meadowsweet and sorrel.
+The diet is based primarily on the seeds of both coniferous (especially spruce and larch, but also including species planted in gardens like Lawson's cypress) and broadleaf trees such as birch and, above all, alder, concentrating on species with seeds 2-3 mm long.
+They also visit cultivated areas and pasture, where they join with other finches in eating the seeds of various Asteraceae such as thistles, dandelions, Artemisia, knapweeds and other herbaceous plants, such as St. John's wort, meadowsweet and sorrel.

-In spring, during the breeding season, they are found in coniferous forests.
-At this time their feeding is based on the seeds of these trees, especially on trees belonging to the genera Abies, Picea and Larix.
-They also feed on elms and poplars.
+In spring, during the breeding season, they are found primarily in spruce forests.
+At this time their feeding is based on the seeds of these trees.
+They also feed on elm and poplar seeds.
 When feeding the young they eat more insects, mainly beetles, as the proteins they contain help the chicks to grow.
-In summer their feeding is more varied, adding other herbaceous plants to their diet of conifer seeds: goosefoots and other Compositae.
+In summer their feeding is more varied, adding other herbaceous plants to their diet of conifer seeds, including goosefoots and other Asteraceae.